 The following repayment types are acceptable:

-Offers of advance for purchases (including Transfers of Equity) are valid for a period of six months from the date of application.
+Offers of advance for purchases (including Transfers of Equity) and remortgages are valid for a period of six months from the date of application.

-Offers of advance for remortgages and further advances are valid for a period of four months from the date of application.
+Offers for further advances are valid for a period of four months from the date of application.

-Please note: Where there is a simultaneous request for a further advance and a transfer of equity, the Transfer of Equity offer will be valid for 6 months and the further advance offer will be valid for four months.
+Please note: Where there is a simultaneous request for a further advance and a transfer of equity, the Transfer of Equity offer will be valid for six months and the further advance offer will be valid for four months.

 Mortgage offers will not be extended, completion of the mortgage must take place by the mortgage offer expiry date.

 The property must have been owned by the applicant(s) for a minimum period of six months prior to the application date.
 The only exception to this is where the property has been inherited by the new owners.
 Applications to remortgage a property currently used as a main residence on a Buy to Let basis are not acceptable.